webplatform/docs-wpd/Infrastructure/procedures/Deploying_code_changes/index.md

 This procedure will take into account that you have an existing set of VMs already installed  [[WPD:Infrastructure/architecture/Base_configuration_of_a_VM]] and managed by the [[WPD:Infrastructure/architecture/The_salt_master]].

-The following will show you how we can replace an existing VM that we want to replace with a new one.

 == Booting a VM ==

-Let’s replace a app1 with a brand new instance.

 To To boot a VM, its better to use the salt master and issue a '''nova''':